-Formal admission to B.S.W. major status required
+Formal admission to B.S.W. major status required THE SCHOOL OF SOCIAL WORK (Bachelor of Social Work Program)

-Bachelor of Social Work Program Social Work students in the College of Public Service believe in teamwork and service to the community.
+Bachelor of Social Work Program

+Social Work students in the College of Public Service believe in teamwork and service to the community.